Open-Gea/Open-Gea/CONTRIBUTING.md

 ## Contributing Guidelines

 When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](../../issues) or via
-[Slack in the #open-yvy channel](https://developer.ibm.com/callforcode/solutions/projects/get-started/).
+[Slack in the #open-gea channel](https://developer.ibm.com/callforcode/solutions/projects/get-started/).
 Minor issues can simply be addressed by sending by a pull request.

 All pull requests will require you to ensure the change is certified via the [Developer Certificate of Origin (DCO)](https://github.com/apps/dco/).
 The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.